testpointcorp/Vansah-API-Binding-Java/README.md

         //Running Test Case for an Issue
         apptest.addTestRunFromJIRAIssue("TEST-C1");

-        // Step 1: Navigate to the login page driver.get("https://example.com/login");
+ 	// Step 1: Navigate to the login page
+         try{
+        driver.get("https://example.com/login");

+        //Add logs for each step function(ResultID, ActualResultComment , TestStepID, screenshotTrueorFalse, File Screenshot);
+        apptest.addTestLog("passed", "Website loaded successfully",1, true, screenshotFile);

+        }catch(Exception e){

+        //Updates an existing test log with new information when there is any Exception apptest.updateTestLog("failed","Failed to load the website URL",true,screenshotFile);
+        }

         // Step 2: Enter credentials and submit the form WebElement usernameInput = driver.findElement(By.id("username"));